Next Start

 • Mechanical skills: Since HVACR technicians are installing, maintaining and fixing complex systems, they need to be comfortable working with these machines and ensuring they work correctly.

 • Physical endurance: As mentioned, HVACR work can be physical.
 It’s not your average desk job, where you’re sitting all day.
-You’ll be on your feet, moving around and potentially lifting equipment.
+You’ll be on your feet, moving around and potentially lifting heavy equipment.

 • Time management: When HVACR technicians have a lineup of jobs to get to each day, they need to manage their time efficiently to complete work safely and on time.

-Pros
+HVACR Pros

 2. Every day is different.
 HVACR techs are constantly problem-solving.
 Their goal is to find the best solution in a safe and effective manner.
 If you love fixing things, analyzing puzzles and solving problems, you’d get to put those skills into action every day.

-3. There’s opportunity everywhere.
-HVACR techs are needed in every state in the country and in most places around the globe.
-If you want to grow a career in management or executive leadership, many companies provide promotion opportunities and work on developing their talent within.
 As Jason Freeman, Operations Manager at Technical Hot and Cold, explains, “The career path with Technical Hot and Cold can go every which way, which is exciting.
 (Technicians) come in, they can go into industrial, they can go into residential, they can go into commercial.
 In those paths, we’d like to see them well-rounded within a couple of years to be a full-on senior technician.
 And we’d like to get them on the road from there.”

-Cons
+HVACR Cons

 3. There may be nontraditional work hours.
 HVACR work is often a 24/7 job.
 Some HVACR technicians do have typical weekday, daytime schedules.
-Others might sign up to be on-call on weekends or at nights.
+Others might sign up to be on call on weekends or at nights.
 You can always negotiate your schedule with your employer, but when you’re starting out, you may be asked to work some nontraditional hours.

-What Are the Steps to Becoming an HVACR Technician?
+What Are the Steps To Becoming an HVACR Technician?

-1. Get Trained
+1. Get trained

 As mentioned, the BLS reports that most employers prefer candidates who have completed training or, at the very least, an apprenticeship.
-Training can provide safety knowledge, technical and equipment knowledge, and other skills that can help prepare students to enter the field.
+Training can provide safety knowledge, technical and equipment knowledge and other skills that can help prepare students to enter the field.

 • Customer relations